kcarbeck/gen-offset-mandarte/README.md

 1. For whole genome processing and bioinformatic pipelines [click here](https://github.com/kcarbeck/SOSP-WGS/tree/main/bioinformatics-pipeline)

 2. Create climate raster stacks using ClimateNA and output text file for gradient forest ([01.createClimateRasters.R](01.createClimateRasters.R)).
-Then, create envfile for gradient forest ([02.populationLevelEnvData.py](02.populationLevelEnvData.py))
+Then, create 'envfile' in the correct format for gradient forest ([02.populationLevelEnvData.py](02.populationLevelEnvData.py)).
+The envfile includes lat/long and climate data for each population.

 3. Train gradient forest model using [helper script](03.GF_TrainingHelperScript.py) and [training script](03.gradient_training.R).
+The input files for training GF includes the envfile and 'snpfile'.
+The snpfile contains allele frequencies for putatively adaptive SNPs for each population, where SNPs are columns and populations are rows.
 For selection of SNPs [click here](https://github.com/kcarbeck/SOSP-WGS/tree/main/WZA).

 4. Predict GF model for each year using [helper script](04.GF_PredictionHelperScript.py) and [prediction script](04.gradient_prediction_script.R).